KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/emboss.rst

      - Description
    * - Light direction
      - Integer
      - The direction of the embossing (practically simulating a light source).
-Value is an angle between 0 and 360 (degrees).
+Value is an angle between 0 and 360 degrees.
    * - Background lightness
      - Integer
      - Defines the brightness/lightness of the areas not embossed